PseudonymousAnonymous/HAZED/README.md

 # HAZED
-A very hazy 3D game
+A very hazy 3D game.
-In the future, there may be a closed source version But everything is open source with Ghidra ;)
+In the future, there may be a closed source version.
+But everything is open source with Ghidra ;)